primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 Grouping
 --------

-The ``GROUP BY`` keyword is applied to a ``SELECT`` statement, and breaks up the rows selected by a ``SELECT`` statement into smaller sets based on some criteria.   ``GROUP BY`` is commonly used in conjunction with aggregates, as it can apply individual subsets of rows to the aggregate function, returning an aggregated return value for each group.
+The ``GROUP BY`` keyword is applied to a ``SELECT`` statement, breaking up the rows it selects into smaller sets based on some criteria.   ``GROUP BY`` is commonly used in conjunction with aggregates, as it can apply individual subsets of rows to the aggregate function, yielding an aggregated return value for each group.
 The figure below illustrates the rows from a table being broken into three sub-groups, based on the expression "a", and then the ``SUM()`` aggregate function applied to the value of "b" for each group:

 .. image:: review_grouping.png